mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 <!-- However, while this valuing of concrete approaches is important, it is potentially unhelpful to express concrete and abstract as two paths that never meet.
 Abstract concepts are useful after all.
 The danger is when the abstract concepts chosen by educators or included in the curriculum are don't seem relevant to learners, leading to their disengagement.   -->

 Many theories of learning explore the value of both concrete and abstract phases.
 The theory of experiential learning from Kolb is expressed often expressed as a cycle of concrete experience, reflection, abstract conceptualisation, experimentation and then repeats.
 When this comes to coding and computing this rings true as your knowledge of a coding concept may deepen a little bit each time you apply it in practice.

-MISSING SECTION HERE ON COMMUNITY APPROACHES AND THE UNDERLYING SOCIO CULTURAL THEORY TO SUPPORT CONCRETE PARTICIPATION - LINK TO OTHER CHAPTER.

 ### ACTIVITY - RECOGNISING THE CONCRETE AND ABSTRACT IN YOUR TEACHING